goooooouwa/location/README.md

   return [];
 }
 ```
-The above code essencailly equals to:
+The above code is essencailly the same as:
 ```javascript
 console.log('processing: task #1');
 setTimeout(function(){